ant290/Phazer-Clicker/README.md

-Some investigation into Phazer...
+Some investigation into Phaser...
 I've mostly followed this tutorial: https://gamedevacademy.org/phaser-tutorial-how-to-create-an-idle-clicker-game/